 Hello and thank you for stopping by.
 I may have a

 huge teeny tiny confession to make.
 I love Caramac!
-Nothing wrong in that except after I’d seen some some amazing Caramac Cupcakes over at Janes’s Pattiserie I asked my Hubby to pick up a few bags of Caramac buttons for ‘baking’ – then after I’d eaten all of them my friend bought me some more AND I ate those!!
+Nothing wrong in that except after I’d seen some some amazing Caramac Cupcakes over at Janes’s Pattiserie I asked my Hubby to pick up a few bags of Caramac buttons for ‘baking’.
+And after I’d eaten all of them my friend bought me some more AND I ate those!
 So you can imagine my family’s relief when I finally got around to baking these oh-so-good Caramac Caramel Cookies.

-If you haven’t tried Caramacs before, they are a bit like white chocolate with a hint, just a hint of caramel flavour.
+If you haven’t tried Caramac before, they are a bit like white chocolate with a hint, just a hint of caramel flavour.
 When I was younger and even still today, I had to be careful how much chocolate I ate as it triggers migraines in me.
 Caramac bars were my go-to alternative.
-I had ‘almost’ forgotten about them, until Jane posted her cupcakes!
+And I’d ‘almost’ forgotten about them, until Jane posted her cupcakes!

 And the rest as they say is history.
-Everyone knows chocolate buttons taste better than a bar.
-They fit so nicely in my mouth and are just the best with a hot cup of tea.
-So now you know how I became hooked on Caramac again!
+Because everyone knows chocolate buttons taste better than a bar.
+Since they fit so nicely in my mouth and are just the best with a hot cup of tea.
+Finally, you now you know how I became hooked on Caramac again!

-Actually I used Caramac bars to melt and drizzle over these utterly perfect Caramac Caramel Cookies.
-I simply couldn’t bring myself to use the buttons, I will do, just taking things one step at a time 😉.
+Although I used Caramac bars to melt and drizzle over these utterly perfect Caramac Caramel Cookies.
+Because I simply couldn’t bring myself to use the buttons.
+I will do, just taking things one step at a time.

 These light, chewy cookies are a caramel lovers dream.
-The brown sugar in the cookie dough, along with the butterscotch chips, give these cookies an underlying caramel flavour, will bursts of absolute caramel.
-Melted Caramac drizzled on top adds an extra creaminess that completely rounds the flavours out and makes these Caramac Caramel Cookies so good.
+First of all, the brown sugar in the cookie dough, along with the butterscotch chips, give these cookies an underlying caramel flavour, with bursts of pure caramel flavour.
+While melted Caramac drizzled on top adds an extra creaminess that completely rounds the flavours out and makes these Caramac Caramel Cookies so good.

-Absolutely perfect for Caramac lovers, chocolate haters/avoiders and Cookie Monster’s like me!!!
+Absolutely perfect for Caramac lovers, chocolate haters or avoiders and Cookie Monster’s like me!